 Gingerol, the active compound in ginger, was used for centuries to treat illness and promote health naturally.
 Studies have found that gingerol supports inflammation balance and can reduce oxidative stress by eliminating free radicals in the body.8

 Ginger is a spice you can incorporate into so many delicious meals.
 Carrot and Ginger Soup with Lemon Zest is one of many ways to enjoy this tasty spice.

 5. Leafy Greens

-An apple a day might just keep the doctor away!
-Apples provide amazing detoxification support for your liver.
-The pectin and malic acid in apples, particularly the Granny Smith variety, offer a one-two punch to the toxins in your body!
-The soluble fiber in the pectin helps remove cholesterol and toxins from your blood, while the malic acid is a blood-cleansing nutrient.
-Remember to eat only organic apples as their conventionally grown counterparts are highly contaminated with pesticides.11
+The saying goes, “an apple a day keeps the doctor away.”
+There’s a reason for that.
+Apples provide amazing detoxification support for your liver.9 The pectin and malic acid in apples, particularly in granny smith apples, offer a one-two punch to the toxins in your body!
+The soluble fiber in the pectin in apples supports the elimination of cholesterol and toxins from your blood, while the malic acid is a blood-cleansing nutrient.10

 7. Broccoli Sprouts